When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

 “No, I haven’t been to Disney since I was a kid.”

-“Aside from Christmas break, it is our busiest period of the year.
-Lines are going to be long for the main attractions and especially Star Wars, as those are all new.”
+“Aside from Christmas break, it is our busiest time of the year.
+Lines will be long for the main attractions and especially Star Wars, as those rides are new.”

 After asking for permission, she presents new information to consider.
 She is an expert on Disney theme parks, and I know very little.
 Alright, I’ll bite.